 I hope you enjoy this airfield circular walk as much as I do.
 I have done this circular walk many times and have always found something different to see.

 If you would like to find out more about the many walks you can do in the area.
 See our walking page Walks around Crail.
-Or if you would like to find out more about midweek or short breaks at Sandcastle Cottage click on this link.
+Or if you would like to find out more about staying at Sandcastle Cottage click on this link.
 Or if you want to go ahead and book click on the book now button below.